List of Fairy Tail characters: Athena

+Zalam and Iruha

+Zalam (ザラーム, Zarāmu) is the Guild Master of the Alchemy Guild Lead Eagle (鉛の鷲リードイーグル, Rīdo Īguru).
+His supposed father is a genius Alchemist named Iruha (イルハ, Iruha).
+The two can fuse into a young girl named Iruzala which boosts their Alchemy powers.
+However, it is later revealed that Zalam is the real Duke Barbaroa, somehow surviving his apparent death, and Iruha disappears, making it unclear what he was.

 Reception

 The characters of Fairy Tail have received both praise and criticism from publications dedicated to anime, manga, and other media.

 Carl Kimlinger of Anime News Network describes the characters' styles as having a "strong 'bite me' vibe" and compared the visual style to that of One Piece author Eiichiro Oda.
 In his review of the second volume, Kimlinger said that Cancer's fighting style "is a kick".

 In reviewing the first DVD/Blu-ray volume of Fairy Tail, Carlo Santos of Anime News Network says "with a lead character as pumped-up as Natsu, it's hard not to get caught up in his energy".
 Santos also praises Happy, citing his character as an "entertaining diversion, proving that animal sidekicks can be fun to listen to and not just a necessary annoyance".

 In his reviews of the Blu-ray/DVDs, Neil Lumbard of DVD Talk mentions the "strong likeability factor of each of the main characters".

 Anime News Network writer Rebecca Silverman, in her review of the 20th volume, said, "Mashima still manages to get some action and laughs in as well, including one especially funny subplot involving Gajeel.
 Wendy takes over from Lucy as the primary female of the series for most of this volume, and how you feel about that will probably depend upon which character you prefer."
 Silverman also thought that readers "may have had mixed feelings about Jellal's return earlier in this arc, but the bond between him and Erza has been underlying their scenes for most of their page time together [in chapters 162 through 164]."
 However, she said that "for the romantics in the audience, Jellal is still a criminal, and the government wants him.
 And so they come for him," and pointed out that "Erza fans and detractors will find it deepens her character a little while still finding it sad."